Michael Scott (The Office): Biography

 Michael's constant desire to be the center of attention often manifests itself in selfish behavior.
-For example, when he burns his foot in "The Injury", he expects Pam and Ryan to tend to his needs, despite Dwight's much more serious concussion.
+When he burns his foot in "The Injury", he expects Pam and Ryan to tend to his needs, despite Dwight's much more serious concussion.
 When invited to "Phyllis' Wedding", he assumes his participation will be the high point of the ceremony.
-He pouts when he is upstaged by Phyllis' elderly father, eventually giving an insulting and overly familiar toast that gets him banned from the reception altogether.
-His desire to be liked often leads him to make unwise decisions or unfeasible promises without considering the consequences, only to back out when they result in an undesirable comeuppance.
-Michael appears to emphasize moments of sympathy or civility directed at him by his coworkers (mostly Jim) and inflates their importance in order to compensate for his loneliness.
+He pouts when he is upstaged by Phyllis' elderly father, eventually giving an insulting, overly familiar toast that gets him banned from the reception.
+His desire to be liked often leads him to make unwise decisions and unfeasible promises without considering the consequences, only to back out when they result in an undesirable comeuppance.
+He appears to emphasize moments of sympathy or civility directed at him by his coworkers (mostly Jim) and inflates their importance to compensate for his loneliness.

-Michael is irresponsible with his finances, and at one point is so heavily in debt he has to take up a second job as a telemarketer.
-Oscar makes a chart of Michael's spending habits and chides him for spending too much money on things "nobody ever needs" such as multiple magic sets and professional bass fishing equipment.
-Eventually, Michael is forced to declare bankruptcy (which he thinks requires only standing up and shouting "I declare bankruptcy!")
+Michael is irresponsible with his finances, and at one point is so heavily in debt he must take a second job as a telemarketer.
+Oscar, an office accountant, makes a chart of Michael's spending habits and chides him for spending too much money on things "nobody ever needs", such as multiple magic sets and professional bass fishing equipment.
+Eventually, Michael is forced to declare bankruptcy (which he thinks requires only standing up and shouting "I declare bankruptcy!").

-Due to his overall lack of common sense, Michael can withstand significant abuse from his peers and is often the butt of jokes.
-He is quick to take offense when wronged and his response is often disproportionate to the harm suffered.
-Similarly, when he unintentionally offends people, he will apologize; the most notable example of this is in "Gay Witch Hunt" when he cries after realizing his use of the term "faggy" hurt Oscar's feelings.
-Even though he is generally oblivious to criticism, derision, and sarcasm, Michael has some limits to his patience, and leaves to question the extent of offense that he can actually acknowledge (demanding professional respect from Stanley Hudson in "Did I Stutter?" or standing up to the employees in favor of Holly in "Business Ethics").
+Due to his lack of common sense, Michael is often the butt of jokes.
+He is quick to take offense when wronged and his response is often disproportionate to the harm he suffers.
+Similarly, when he unintentionally offends people, he is remorseful and apologizes; the most notable example is in "Gay Witch Hunt", when he cries after realizing his use of the term "faggy" hurt Oscar's feelings.
+Even though he is often oblivious to criticism, derision and sarcasm, there are limits to his patience—for example, when he demands professional respect from Stanley Hudson in "Did I Stutter?", and defends Holly against the staff's criticism in "Business Ethics".

-In "The Meeting", it is shown that Michael does not aim for his employees' betterment or his own, thinking that this would put his job in jeopardy.
-He unwittingly turns down a promotion that would put Jim in his position, choosing the status quo over his employees' ambitions.
-He sabotages Jim with a bad recommendation, mistakenly believing Jim's promotion would lead to his firing.
+In "The Meeting", it is shown that Michael does not always consider his employees' success, or even his own, when he sabotages Jim with a bad recommendation, mistakenly believing Jim's promotion would lead to Michael's firing.
 He does, however, concede to a co-managerial position with Jim to avoid losing him.